-Course title & Code Credits Credit t distributi course on of the Eligibility criteria Pre- requisite Lecture Tutorial Practical/ Practice of the course (if any) BP-DSE06: TEXT MINING METHODS IN BIOLOGY 4 3 0 1 as per admission guidelines NA
+Course title & Code Credits Credit t distributi course Eligibility criteria Pre- requisite

+Lecture of the

+Practice course (if any)

+BP-DSE06: 4 3 0 1 as per admission guidelines NA

+TEXT

+MINING

+METHODS IN BIOLOGY

 - The major objective of this course is to provide students with the skills to apply text mining methods to biological and biomedical research using freely available online tools and databases. - Students will learn how to extract biological information, scientific research findings from large corpora of scientific literature and biological databases. - The students will gain hands-on experience with publicly available data and apply these methods to generate reviews and hypothesis.